 Adapt a battery-powered toy for a special child in your life.
 Here’s how to get started with choosing and hacking toys to be switch accessible.

-In Another Kind of Santa’s Workshop, I promised this follow-up post to empower readers to hack their own toys.
+In Another Kind of Santa’s Workshop, we promised this follow-up post to empower readers to hack their own toys.
 Below are resources to get you started: how to choose a toy to adapt, and how to make or buy what you need to create a switch-accessible gift.

 Browse Toys Easy to Adapt